 Expungement is a great way for a person with a criminal record to get a fresh start.
 Once a criminal conviction is expunged, it should not prevent you from obtaining employment or possessing a firearm.
 However, the judge must order expungement at the time of sentencing.
 This means that if your lawyer does not ask the judge to order it at the time of sentencing, your conviction will not be expunged even if it is otherwise eligible.
 An experienced criminal lawyer like Christopher Glinski can tell you whether your conviction is eligible for expungement and how to go about getting your conviction expunged.

 Call for a free consultation

-Call lawyer Christopher Glinski at (262) 632-1555 for a free consultation.
+Call lawyer Christopher Glinski at (262) 632-1555 for an expungement consultation.
 Don’t risk your future by hiring an inexperienced lawyer, because you may end up with a criminal conviction that can never be removed from your record.